Find out about surgery to increase breast size, as well as the risks, benefits, possible complications and follow-up care.

 You might need a baseline mammogram before your surgery.
 Your doctor might adjust certain medications before the surgery as well.
 For example, it's important to avoid aspirin or other medications that can increase bleeding.

-If you smoke, your surgeon will ask you to stop smoking for a time before the surgery.
+If you smoke, your surgeon will ask you to stop smoking for a time — about four to six weeks — before and after the surgery.

 Arrange for someone to drive you home after the surgery and to stay with you for at least the first night.